 What makes Flowers for Algernon a really interesting book is how Charlie changes.
 Have you ever looked back at something you did a long time ago and thought about how stupid you were, because now you know better?
 That's the kind of change Charlie goes through and seeing it happen so fast can really make you think about stuff you do and how you might do it differently.

 The Bottom Line

 Flowers for Algernon is an intensely personal story about Charlie with a really sad ending.
-If you haven't read it yet it's worth picking up 'cuz it's an easy read that'll make you think.
+If you haven't read it yet it's worth picking up because it's an easy read that will make you think.